-- 1. The assessment of reputation, honesty and integrity should consider any relevant administrative records in particular criminal records, considering the type of conviction or indictment and any other surrounding circumstances.
+- The assessment of the assurance of proper exercise of duties, i.e. reputation, honesty and integrity as well as capability to ensure sound and prudent management of the Bank, should cover any relevant public administrative records in particular criminal records, considering the type of conviction or indictment and any other surrounding circumstances.
 Any relevant criminal or administrative records should be taken into account considering periods of limitation in force in the national law. - 2.
-Without prejudice to the presumption of innocence applicable to criminal proceedings, and other fundamental rights, the following factors should at least be considered in the assessment of reputation, honesty and integrity: - a. convictions or ongoing prosecutions for a criminal offence, in particular: - offences under the laws governing banking, financial, securities, insurance activities, or concerning securities markets or financial or payment instruments, including laws on money laundering, corruption, market manipulation, or insider dealing and usury; - offences of dishonesty, fraud or financial crime; - tax offences; - other offences under legislation relating to companies, bankruptcy, insolvency, or consumer protection;

-b. other relevant current or past measures taken by any regulatory or professional body for non-compliance with any relevant provisions governing banking, financial, securities, or insurance activities.
+Without prejudice to the presumption of innocence applicable to criminal proceedings, and other fundamental rights, all information available should be considered in the assessment of reputation, honesty and integrity as well as capability to ensure sound and prudent management of the Bank of a given Supervisory Board member by the Committee: - a) any offence or action or allegations of offence or action under criminal, misdemeanour or administrative law by the the assessed individual taking into account of the surrounding circumstances and seriousness of the offence or action, the phase the judicial process reached, penalty received, effects of any rehabilitation measures taken, the time elapsed since the offence, the member's conduct since the offence or action, and the relevance of the offence or action to the member's role, in particular: - convictions or ongoing prosecutions for a criminal offence, in particular: - offences under the laws governing banking, financial, securities, insurance activities, or concerning securities markets or financial or payment instruments, including laws on money laundering and terrorism financing or any of the predicate offences to ML set out in Directive (EU) 2015/849, corruption, market manipulation, or insider dealing and usury; - frauds or financial crimes; - tax offences, whether committed directly or indirectly, including through unlawful or banned dividend arbitrage schemes; - other offences under legislation relating to companies, bankruptcy, insolvency, or consumer protection; - other relevant current or past measures taken by any regulatory or professional body for non-compliance with any relevant provisions governing banking, financial, securities, or insurance activities; - any other evidence or serious allegation based on relevant, credible and reliable information; - b) current or past measures taken towards the assessed individual in order to enforce the law or impose administrative sanctions for failing to comply with regulations on financial activities, including trading in financial instruments, banking and insurance activity or payment services;

-- 3. On-going investigations should be taken into account when resulting from judicial or administrative procedures or other analogous regulatory investigations without prejudice to fundamental individual rights as well as situations relating to the past and present business performance and financial soundness of a Supervisory Board member with regard to their potential impact on the member's reputation, integrity and honesty: - a. being a defaulting debtor, triggering negative records at a relevant register; - b. financial and business performance of entities owned or directed by the Supervisory Board member or in which the member had or has significant share or influence with special consideration to any bankruptcy and winding-up proceedings and whether or not and how the member has contributed to the situation that led to the proceedings; - c. declaration of personal bankruptcy; - d. without prejudice to the presumption of innocence, civil lawsuits, administrative or criminal proceedings, large investments or exposures and loans taken out, in so far as they can have a significant impact on the financial soundness of the Supervisory Board member or entities owned or directed by him or her, or in which the member has a significant share. - 4.
-A Supervisory Board member should uphold high standards of integrity and honesty.
-At least the following factors should also be considered in the assessment of reputation, honesty and integrity:
+- c) present or past measures taken towards the assessed individual by any administrative or professional body for non-compliance with any relevant provisions; - d) on-going investigations when resulting from judicial or administrative procedures or other analogous regulatory investigations under the applicable law as well as situations relating to the past and present business performance and financial soundness of a Supervisory Board member with regard to their potential impact on the member's reputation, integrity and honesty: - being recorded as a defaulting debtor or having any negative records at a reliable credit bureau, - financial and business performance of entities owned or directed by the Supervisory Board member (or a candidate) or in which the member had or has significant share or influence with special consideration to any bankruptcy and winding-up proceedings and whether or not and how the member (or a candidate) has contributed to the situation that led to the proceedings; - declaration of personal bankruptcy; - civil lawsuits, administrative or criminal proceedings, large investments or exposures and loans taken out, insofar as they can have a significant impact on the financial soundness of the member or entities owned or directed by them, or in which the member has a significant share.